sachink2010/EnterpriseData-with-LLM/README.md

    <img width="308" alt="image" src="https://github.com/sachink2010/EnterpriseData-with-LLM/assets/4855287/77e94527-038b-4bb4-bdc0-eb769715335f">

 3. It will launch Amazon SageMaker Studio in a new browser window or tab.
 In the studio, click on File in the top menu.
 Next Open Terminal
 4. It will open Terminal tab.
-You can git clone here to download repository: https://github.com/sachink2010/EnterpriseData-with-LLM
+You can type in: git clone https://github.com/sachink2010/EnterpriseData-with-LLM
 5.